wo-ghawfs/wo-temp/README.md

 - `custom-location.json` : Auto-updated with the custom-location details of the site
 - `targetspecs.json`     : Defines the site characteristics to process solution types

-### *SOLUTIONS*
+#### *SOLUTIONS*

 The solutions/ folder is used to configure the solutions to be deployed to one or more targets

 - `testapp-solution.yaml`        : This file is auto-generated and retain details of current solutions and their versions
 - `solution-target-configs.yaml` : This file contains the target level configurations for each solution version
 - `defaultbaseconfig`            : This file is used to maintain a default set of associated target config values.
-The solution-target-configs can override specific values for each target
+                                   The solution-target-configs file can be used to override specific values for each target
 - `deployments.yaml`             : This file will drive the deployment flow